-And sometimes, logistics will dictate that either Steve or I have just one kid with one of us for an activity while the other parent is with all of the other children- and this creates a great opening to ask questions or share some sort of a story to get that one child talking with us.
+And sometimes, logistics will dictate that either Steve or I have just one kid along for an activity while the other parent is with all of the other children- and this creates a great opening to ask questions or share some sort of a story to get that one child talking with us.

 3. Sit-Down Family Dinners ARE Important

-Not only does it allow each child to share some of the important parts of their day with me, but it allows them to see that each person in the family is valued- and that we all listen to each other and care about each other's day even when we are not together.
+Not only does it allow each child to share some of the important parts of their day with me, but it allows them to see that each person in the family is valued and that we all listen to each other and care about each other's day even when we are not together.

 Not every family member has to be present at every single meal for this to matter.
-In fact on nights when Steve is commuting in/out of the city, he cannot make it home in time for dinner… so we proceed without him.
-And if one child has a soccer practice, the rest of us will still sit down for dinner at the same time and talk.
+In fact on nights when Steve can't make it home in time for dinner, we proceed without him.
+And if one child has soccer practice, the rest of us will still sit down for dinner at the same time and talk.

 4. Support Each Child in What They Love to Do